HexFrag/ThinkScriptOptionScore/README.md

 # ThinkScriptOptionScore
 Adds a lower chart to ToS charts that scores the option based on a series of checks.
-These checks where 'made' by u/dj_options from reddit r/algotrading
-Original post can be found here: https://www.reddit.com/r/algotrading/comments/ldkt1z/options_trading_with_automated_ta/
+These checks where 'made' by u/dj_options from reddit r/algotrading, original post can be found here: https://www.reddit.com/r/algotrading/comments/ldkt1z/options_trading_with_automated_ta/

 #B-Score
 Here are all the checks for B-Score.
 If they are True, the counter gets increased by 1.